Despite an intense and relentless lobbying effort from my son, the Honeybee and I stayed strong and denied his repeated requests for a cell phone.

 Fast forward about a year later.

-My son finally turned 13 a couple months ago, so we decided to give him another chance – even though he still has trouble managing his money.
+When my son turned 13, we decided to give him another chance — even though he still has trouble managing his money.
 And since it was time for the Honeybee and me to replace our old cell phones anyway, we decided to “upgrade” our existing plan with T Mobile and get some new phones for us in the process.

 And buried somewhere within all those pages were the ugly details: